zach-lau/ORB_SLAM2/README.md

+Forked from anliec fork of ORB_SLAM2.
+OpenCV version downgraded to 3.0

+---

 Fork from the [original code](https://github.com/raulmur/ORB_SLAM2) with fix to compile on newer environment.

  - support Opencv 4.0 pre (compatibility with 2.0/3.0 may be brocken)